Gianluca Pegolo

-Gianluca Pegolo (born 25 March 1981) is an Italian professional footballer who plays as a goalkeeper for Serie A side Sassuolo.
+Gianluca Pegolo (born 25 March 1981) is an Italian professional footballer who plays as a goalkeeper.

 Career

 Early career

 Pegolo was born in Bassano del Grappa.
 He joined Genoa on 6 July 2007 on free transfer.
 He left for Mantova on 31 August 2007 and then another Serie B club Parma in August 2008, joining Julio César de León and Alessandro Lucarelli.
 Pegolo was the backup keeper of Nicola Pavarini.